web3privacy/docs/docs/events/types.md

 Summit is usually made up of 10-16 slots.

-### Meetup
+### Hackathon

-A meetup is a shorter type of event for 2-6 hours (usually afternoon/evening).
+A hackathon is usually a multi-day event focused on creation.
+What makes it different from other types is that it should end with some work being done, whether it's some privacy-focused projects or pushing our own projects forward.

+A Hackathon is usually accompanied by one or more Meetups, or possibly a Summit.

-The number of slots at a meetup is usually 3-5.
+The number of slots at the hackathon is very flexible.